turtlemonvh/django-windows-test/README.md

   * [Link to 2008 download page](http://www.microsoft.com/en-us/download/details.aspx?id=29)
   * [Link to 2010 download page](http://www.microsoft.com/en-us/download/details.aspx?id=5555)

-1. Create directory `c:\inetpub\djangoapp` where you can add this project

-1. Get the project in that directory
-  You can download the zip file and unzip to that directory, or [install a flavor of git that plays nice with Windows](http://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git) and clone into that directory.

 1. Add a new site using the IIS Manager
   Here you will add a site and set it up to be handled by python via isapi.